sickozell/SickoCV/README.md

 #### - DESCRIPTION
 - samples and 1-cycle waveforms player
 - ±24 semitones tuning and v/oct input with polyphony
-- envelope generator, loop, reverse, pingpong, phase-scan feature
+- envelope generator, loop, reverse, pingpong
-- different interpolation modes, anti-aliasing filter
+- different interpolation modes, anti-aliasing filter, phase-scan feature

 #### - INSTRUCTIONS
 Load sample using context menu or right-click in the waveform display area to access quick load menu.

 The display shows the waveform, filename, sample rate and number of channels (1-2 channels wav file are allowed).

-Mode switch allows to select if sample playback starts with a trigger or until a gate is high.
+Mode switch allows to select if sample playback starts with a trigger or play it until a gate is high.

 When in Trig Mode the Trig-Mode switch has 3 options:
 - **SS (Start/Stop)** A trigger starts attack stage from CueStart postition, another trigger sets playback to release stage and at the end sample position is reset to cue start
 - **S (Start only)** A trigger starts attack stage from CueStart position, another trigger has no effects
 - **PP (Play/Pause)** A trigger starts attack stage from curent sample position, another trigger goes to release stage

-In any Trig-Mode a trigger on STOP input sets the playback to release stage and reset sample position to Cue Start
+In any Trig-Mode a trigger on STOP input sets the playback to release stage and reset sample position to Cue Start.

 Cue Start/End knobs are used to set the start of the Attack and the Release stage.

 When Loop button is switched on, playback restarts from Loop Start when Loop End is reached.

 REV button changes the playback direction.

 PNG button enables PingPong mode:
-- in TRIG mode, when loop is enabled, it automatically switches the REV button when Loop Start/End is reached and inverts playback direction.
+- in TRIG mode, when loop is enabled, it automatically switches the REV button when Loop Start/End is reached and inverts playback direction without stopping playback
-- in GATE mode, it automatically switches the REV button when Loop Start/End is reached when loop is enabled, or when Cue Start/End is reached, and playback direction is inverted.
+- in GATE mode, it automatically switches the REV button when Loop Start/End is reached when loop is enabled, or when Cue Start/End is reached, and playback direction is inverted without stopping playback

-The envelope generator knobs can be external modulated with attenuverters.
+The envelope knobs can be external modulated with attenuverted CVinputs.

 Tune knob with its attenuverted CVinput, can tune up or down the sample with a ±2 octave range (semitone scale).
-v/oct input accepts polyphonic cable usually combined with a polyphonic gate in, when in Gate Mode.
+v/oct input accepts polyphonic cable usually combined with a polyphonic gate in when in Gate Mode.

-Master knob with its attenuverted CVinput, sets the output volume from 0 to 200%.
+Master knob, with its attenuverted CVinput, sets the output volume from 0 to 200%.
 Limit switch is a hard clip limiter with a ±5v range.

 If sample file is mono, left out is duplicated to right out.
-EOC outputs a 1ms pulse when sample reach the CueEnd position or LoopEnd when Loop is enabled.
+EOC outputs a 1ms pulse when sample reaches CueEnd or LoopEnd if Loop is enabled (or when Start positions are reached when in reverse playback).
-EOR outputs a 1ms pulse when sample reach the end of release stage.
+EOR outputs a 1ms pulse when sample reaches the end of release stage.

 NOTE: input trigger threshold is +1v.